JibAb96/Luxe-Hotel/README.md

 - Start the Node.js server on the specified port:
   - nodemon server.js
 ###### Connecting Frontend and Backend
+- npm start from the root directory will start both the frontend and backend.
 - In your React frontend, update any API endpoints to use http://localhost:3001 (or the port you specified in the .env file) to point to the locally running backend.
 Testing the Setup
 - With both the React frontend and Node.js backend running, check if the app functions correctly by accessing http://localhost:3000 in your browser.